-Windows XP and Windows 2000 users must log on with administrator rights to install IBM Client Security Software.
+Users must log on with administrator rights to install IBM Client Security Software.

 Installing for use with Tivoli Access Manager

 If you intend to use Tivoli Access Manager to control the authentication requirements for your computer, you must install some Tivoli Access Manager components before you install IBM Client Security Software.
 For details, see Using Client Security with Tivoli Access Manager.